sebastian-software/rollup-plugin-rebase/readme.md

 ## Usage

 You can configure Rollup Rebase as part of your Rollup configuration.
-This can be either done in a `rollup.config.js` or by scripting the whole thing by using the Rollup API:
+This can be either done in a `rollup.config.js` or by scripting using the Rollup API:

 ```js
 import { rollup } from "rollup"